Samantha Dixon: Parliamentary career

-On 30 October 2022, Dixon was announced as the Labour candidate for the City of Chester by-election.
+In October 2022, Dixon was selected as the Labour candidate for the City of Chester by-election.
 The by-election was triggered after the resignation of incumbent Labour MP Chris Matheson.
 One of her campaign pledges was to make the historic Chester Rows a World Heritage Site.

 The by-election itself saw nine candidates, with 28,541 votes in total and a turnout of 41.2% of the local electorate.
 Dixon won with 60.8% of the vote, 17,309 votes, and a majority of 10,974.
 After her victory she said she would "fight Chester's corner" in Westminster.

 She was sworn into the House of Commons on 5 December, and was welcomed to Parliament on 7 December by Keir Starmer and Labour MPs.
+She was also the first Member of Parliament elected during the reign of Charles III.

+Dixon was appointed Parliamentary Private Secretary to Rachel Reeves in February 2023.
+She was promoted to become an opposition whip in September of the same year.
+In April 2024, a man was found guilty of the stalking and harassment of Dixon.

+Dixon stood in the new constituency of Chester North and Neston in the 2024 general election, and she was elected.
+Following the election, she was appointed a Government Whip (Vice-Chamberlain of the Household).
+On 17 July 2024, she was ceremonially "taken hostage" during the 2024 State Opening of Parliament.

+In November 2024, Dixon voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

 Personal life

 Dixon is married to Nicholas and has three children.
-She enjoys knitting and learned how to knit socks during the COVID-19 lockdown.
+Her recreations include knitting.